changalberto/window.breakpoint.js/README.md

 };

 ```
-You can define your own custom breakpoint by defining your own window.breakpoints object at the start.
+You can define your own custom breakpoints by creating your own window.breakpoints object at the start.
 Example:
 ```JavaScript
 window.breakpoints = {
   xs: [0, 320],